 Mole problems can and will persist if proper eradication and prevention does not take place.
 Moles do not hibernate and remain active all year long.
 As the soil freezes deeper, moles stop making surface tunnels and tunnel further into the ground.
 Once they reach below the frostline, they remain there for the duration of winter feasting on insects and earthworms.
 It is important to know that there is no way to stop moles from getting in to the property, so preventative measures are fruitless.
 There are, however, a few means to mole eradication and control depending on the species and extremity of the situation.
 One of the most common ways is via trapping.
 It is important to trap as many mating pairs as possibly to significantly cut back on the population.

 Due to the range of certain mole species, trapping is not always the best option.
-The most effective and cutting-edge way (also our preferred way) to solve a mole problem is by the use of a CO2 machine called the BurrowRX.
-These machines fill the soil with just the right amount of of CO2 and after 10-15 minutes, the moles will no longer be a problem.
-This method is by far the quickest, however it is important that all humans and animals remain indoors for the duration of the treatment as CO2 is harmful if inhaled.
+The most effective and cutting-edge way (also our preferred way) to solve a mole problem is by the use of a machine that produces carbon monoxide called the BurrowRX.
+These machines fill the soil with just the right amount of of CO so that all existing moles will be eradicated in 10-15 minutes.
+This method is by far the quickest, however it is important that all humans and animals remain indoors for the duration of the treatment as CO is harmful if inhaled.
+The BurrowRX assures users that secondary kills of non-target species are not likely when the machine is properly operated.

 It is important to continue taking preventative measures in order to keep moles from damaging your lawn.
 Unfortunately, there is no permanent solution or way to physically block them from entering.
 In order to keep the moles from taking over once more, we suggest a monthly maintenance program to ensure no further damage.
 At Hogarth’s Pest Control & Wildlife Removal, we specialize in the removal and control of moles and will work with you to create a program that works best for your situation.
 If you are suffering from mole damage, please do not hesitate to give us a call today!